SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 1.F.
 Conduct forecast trial {#uc1F}

 **Use case narrative** : The framework administrator, in consultation with trial participants, defines trial period, locations, forecast quantities, time horizons, time resolutions, etc. of a forecast trial.
 The trial may be either retrospective or live, and may involve a test period followed by an evaluation period.
+Separate trials may be administered for multiple forecast parameters (e.g. hour ahead and day ahead forecast evaluations for the same set of locations).

 **Requirements** :